armory3d/armortools/Assets/readme/readme_dxr.txt

 !
 This is an experimental build with hardware accelerated ray-tracing using DXR and Direct3D12 !

 Supported GPUs:
-- NVIDIA RTX 20 Series
+- NVIDIA RTX 20 Series or better
-- NVIDIA RTX 30 Series
 - AMD RX 6800 XT or better

-Up to date Windows 10 and graphics drivers required.
+Up to date Windows 10/11 and graphics drivers required.

 Learn more:
 https://en.wikipedia.org/wiki/DirectX_Raytracing